ClusterHQ/flocker/docs/labs/docker-plugin.rst

     wget -qO- https://experimental.docker.com/ | sudo sh

-On each of your container agent servers (Ubuntu 14.04 or CentOS 7), install the Flocker plugin:
+On each of your container agent servers, install the Flocker plugin:

 .. prompt:: bash $

+    sudo apt-get install -y python-pip python-dev
     sudo pip install git+https://github.com/clusterhq/flocker-docker-plugin.git

 We need to define some configuration which will make it into the environment of the plugin: